INFGameDev/ConstGen/README.md

 **Custom Generators** => Scripts/ConstGen Files/Custom Generators <br/>
 **Enums** (Default) => Scripts/ConstGen Files/Generated Enums <br/>

-NOTE: DO NOT move around the files inside the ConstGen folder as it will break how the generators look for the files it needed inside ConstGen Folder but you can move the ConstGen folder itself at any directory in the Assets. <br/>
+NOTE: DO NOT move around the files inside the ConstGen folder as it will break how the generators look for the files it needed inside ConstGen Folder BUT you can move the ConstGen folder itself at any directory in the assets. <br/>

 ANOTHER NOTE: Also DON'T change or move the folder of **Generated Constants** cause the generators look for that specific directory for the files inside when updating and generating files.

 AND ALSO ANOTHER ONE: In the event of for some reason the generated files has an error and [Force Generate] won't delete the file, you can manually delete the file itself in the it's folder with the **[ReGen On Missing]** turned on and the generator/s will try to generate a new file.

-### ( Creating Generators ) ###
+### ( Creating Custom Generators ) ###
 ![Creating generators](https://github.com/INFGameDev/Project-ReadMe-Images/blob/master/ConstGen/generator%20creation2.PNG)

-You can also create custom generator scripts like the ones ConstGen use to generate the constants properties through script.
+You can also create custom generator scripts like the ones ConstGen use to generate the constants properties through script. <br/>
+This this will generate a custom generator template that you can modify and get started on.

 **Generated Name** - Already self explanatory, this will also be the name of the generator script. <br/>
 **Output File Name** - The name of the generated file by the generator which is also the generated file's script name. <br/>